If you are required to use your personal vehicle for work, can you claim gas on taxes, or do you just use the standard mileage deduction?

 - Total mileage for each business trip

-If you choose to use the standard mileage deduction, you can also deduct business-related parking fees and tolls.
+If you chose to use the standard mileage deduction, you could also have deducted business-related parking fees and tolls.

 Beginning January 1, 2019, the standard mileage reimbursement rates for the use of a car is 58 cents per mile for business miles driven, up from 54.5 cents.
 This means that an employer can reimburse an employee up to 58 cents per mile for company related mileage.

 - 20 cents per mile driven for medical mileage, up from 18 cents

 - 14 cents per mile driven in service of charitable organizations